Between Grass and Sky: Trappings of a Ranch Life

 In a horseman’s world, trappings, such as saddles and bits, are essential tools of everyday horseback work, as well as visible icons of work style and aesthetics.
-For Between Grass & Sky: Trappings of a Ranch Life, some of the finest custom saddlemakers and bitmakers were invited to show off their best work.
-These artists operate one-person shops; they alone are responsible for hundreds of hours of designing, forging, welding, cutting, filing, stitching, engraving and tooling.
+For this exhibition, some of the finest custom saddlemakers and bitmakers were invited to show off their best work.
+Operating one-person shops, these artists spend hundreds of hours in designing, forging, welding, cutting, filing, stitching, engraving and tooling; with every detail, seen or unseen, given quality attention.
 Though the work is solitary, these individuals are also part of a dynamic community of artisans that provides opportunities for creative partnerships and learning.
-In Trappings of a Ranch Life saddlemakers collaborated with treemakers and silverworkers, and bitmakers teamed up with rawhide braiders and leatherworkers to craft their finished products.
-The creative work gathered in this exhibition testified to the health and vitality of these arts in today’s ranching world.
+The end result of these collaborations in metal, silver, rawhide and leather is stunning.

 Master saddlemakers from as far away as Germany, France and Australia are represented in this collection of 21 saddles.
 Customers of these craftsmen often wait years to receive a custom made saddle.